pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 The whirring symphony of the automated assembly line was a far cry from the clanging, back-breaking, grimy factories of yesteryear.
 Here, in the gleaming heart of the MegaTech facility, robots with clockwork precision assembled next-generation gadgets at blinding speed.
 It was a future straight out of science fiction, and the benefits were undeniable.

 All the three Ds (Dirty, Dangerous and Drugery) were taken over by robots.
 Many essential jobs fell under these.
-Grueling labor in mines, toxic waste processing, or mind-numbing assembly line tasks were the unfortunate realities for a large swathe of the workforce.
+Grueling labor in mines, toxic waste processing, and mind-numbing assembly line tasks were the unfortunate realities for a large swathe of the workforce, but were taken over by robots.

 However, the rise of synthetic intelligence fundamentally reshaped this landscape.
 Robots, tireless and impervious to danger, replaced humans.
 They now delve into the depths of mines, impervious to hazardous fumes and cave-ins.
 They handle toxic materials with robotic precision, shielding human workers from exposure.

 And they tirelessly churn out identical products on assembly lines, freeing humans from the monotony of repetitive tasks.
 This shift isn't just about safety and efficiency; it's about unlocking human potential.
 By taking over the undesirable, robots have allowed us to pursue more fulfilling work, ushering in an era where creativity, problem-solving, and innovation take center stage.

-For starters, time – that most precious commodity – was suddenly more abundant.
 Once they were the domain of human workers, but now handled by tireless machines, freeing people to pursue more creative and fulfilling endeavors.
 Imagine the hours once spent assembling circuit boards now available for spending time with loved-ones, traveling, learning new skills, or creative endeavors like sculpting or dancing.

 This wasn't just about leisure, though.
 The rise of automation also unleashed a surge in material wealth.
 Robots, with their tireless work ethic and unwavering precision, could churn out goods at an unprecedented rate.
 This meant lower production costs, more affordable products, and a rising tide that lifted all boats.
 Imagine a world where cutting-edge technology wasn't a luxury for the privileged few, but a reality accessible to all.